Illinois Joint and Sole Custody Attorneys

 How Does Parentage Impact Child Custody?

-Women who are raising a child as a single parent should be aware that parentage can impact determinations of custody, child support and visitation rights.
+Women who are raising a child as a single parent should be aware that parentage can impact determinations of parental responsibility, child support, and parenting time rights.
 Parentage refers to the establishment of the paternity relationship between a child and his or her father.
-A mother is presumed to have sole custody over a child unless the biological father has asserted his rights or a court order has addressed issues regarding the father's parental rights.
+A mother is presumed to have sole parental responsibilities for a child unless a legal relationship has been established between the child and the biological father.
+After paternity is established, a court may address issues regarding the father's rights to parental responsibility and/or parenting time.